cassiamartin/cloud_native_infrasec/README.md

 In doing this, you’ve reduce the scope of internal traffic communication from 65,636 host down to 8\.
 Additionally, if you ever need to stand up more servers in these groups, they would be automatically accessible without intervention, as long as you put them in the same Security Group.
 On premise, you would either need to have Firewalls between all internal VLAN’s, Routers, and sites or complex Network ACL’s on every switch in your environment.
 This reduces the risk of threats, the risk of misconfiguration, and the operational burden all at once.

 ## When Security includes explicitly denying network access
+Let's improve on our network-based controls by using Network ACLs to prevent side-to-side movement in a granular way.
 1. Security Groups are awesome at allowing access, but in **VPC** Services, **Network ACLs** are great at explicitly blocking them.
 2. For instance, if you wanted to make sure you explicitly blocked the Load Balancer in my WebApp from talking to my Database servers, you could **Create a network ACL**.
 3. I would Name it “**LoadBalancerIsolation**” and put it in the **Web Application VPC**.